-For example, you can take the throughput data of your team’s Kanban board for the last month (e.g April) and make a probabilistic prediction on how many tasks they will be able to finish in May.
+For example, you can take the throughput data of your team’s Kanban board for the last month (e.g April) and make a probabilistic forecast on how many tasks they will be able to finish in May.
 Let’s say that on April 2nd, your team had a throughput of 20 tasks.
 The simulation will take this data and assume that this is how many assignments they will finish on May 15th.
 To project the probable throughput of May 29th, the Monte Carlo Simulation will take the throughput of another random day in April.

-This process needs to be repeated at least a thousand times in order to get a statistically significant forecast believable prognosis.
+This process needs to be repeated at least a thousand times in order to get a statistically believable prognosis.
 To make it more believable, most of the tools allow you to run the simulation up to 100K times.

-The most convenient way to visualize the results of a Monte Carlo simulation for Lean project management is in the form of a histogram.
+The most convenient way to visualize the results of a Monte Carlo simulation for Lean management is in the form of a histogram.
 Similarly to the cycle time scatter plot, the prognosis comes in the form of percentiles.
 The chart will show you the results of the simulation and how likely you are to achieve a certain throughput level.
 Logically, with a greater number of finished tasks, the percentile of certainty will be dropping.

 For example, if the results range from 35 to 135 tasks, you will have more than 99 percent certainty that your team will put 35 Kanban cards in done and less than 1 percent chance for them to complete 135 assignments.